How to get there

 Bariloche is a major hub of the Argentina bus system so there are plenty of buses that head to Bariloche.

 Buses from Retiro Buenos Aires leave frequently and the trip to Bariloche takes about 20 to 25 hours.
-Classes vary from semi-cama to fully reclined first class seats, and a one-way fare ranges from AR$543 to AR$717 (
+Classes vary from semi-cama to fully reclined first class seats.

 The bus terminal is located about 3km east of central Bariloche, next to the train station on RN237 (12 de Octubre).
 It is accessible from downtown via regular local buses 10, 20, and 21, or a taxi is reasonably inexpensive.

 If you don’t have a rental car, the other alternative to get to Cerro Catedral is to catch a taxi (with a meter) or a remise where you can negotiate a fixed price.
-The latter is generally a little cheaper and will cost about AR$75, so this is a good option if there are a few of you.
+The latter is generally a little cheaper, so this is a good option if there are a few of you.
 Taxis and remises are readily available at Cerro Catedral to get back to Bariloche.
+Uber is another option.

-A cheaper option is to catch one of the semi-regular buses from downtown Bariloche (AR$6).
+A cheaper option is to catch one of the semi-regular and inexpensive buses from downtown Bariloche.
 Unfortunately the buses can be really packed and there’s always the potential that you might not get on at all.

 Other Ski Resorts Nearby

-Perito Moreno ski area is located near El Bolson (120km south).
-You’d probably only head to Perito Moreno if you also wanted to check out the infamous El Bolson market and wanted simple cheap family merriment.
+The Perito Moreno ski area is located near El Bolson (120km south).
+You’d probably only head to Perito Moreno if you also wanted to check out the famous El Bolson market and wanted simple cheap family merriment.